AvanzaBank/astrix/doc/tutorial/part2.md

 1. The BEAN_REBIND_ATTEMPT_INTERVAL determines how often Astrix will attempt to bind a given bean (millis).
 2. The ASTRIX_CONFIG_URI provides a service-like uri to the external configuration source, in this case an instance of AstrixSettings.
-3. Since the LunchSuggester uses LunchRestaurantFinder in background but currently configuration doesn not contain a 'restarurantFinderUri'it will be in state UNBOUND
+3. Since the LunchSuggester uses LunchRestaurantFinder in background but currently configuration doesn't not contain a 'restarurantFinderUri'it will be in state UNBOUND
 4. Register a mock instance for LunchRestaurantFinder in the direct-component
 5. Add restaurantFinderUri entry to configuration pointing to the mock
-6. strix allows us to wait for a bean to be bound.
+6. Astrix allows us to wait for a bean to be bound.
 Note that we are waiting for a Library.
 Astrix is clever and detects that the library uses the LunchRestaurantFinder and therefore waits until the LunchRestaurantFinder is bound
 7. Invoke the `LunchSuggester` library, which in turn `LunchRestaurantFinder` service which will be BOUND at this time.